qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 make_rectangle_3points
 ......................

-Creates a rectangle from 3 points.
+Creates a rectangle from 3 points, the first two of which define its first side.

 .. list-table::
    :widths: 15 85